kimlaine/GreatAtGit/README.md

 - Branches are commits (tips of chains of commits); HEAD is your current view; typically HEAD points to a branch
 - `HEAD` is a symbolic reference to a branch
 - `git checkout` changes which commit/branch `HEAD` points to; this changes the working tree
+- Try `git checkout --orphan` to get rid of commit history
 - Try checking out an older commit: you'll get to "detached HEAD" state

 ### 2.3